ORPHANED TEEN RAISING SIBLINGS

 BACKGROUND

 Edenset primary and Nursery school, a remote school providing education to a community which according to 2002 Kamira sub county baseline survey had 0.4% of the population with ordinary level of education certificate.
-No wonder, the area is considered as the Karamoja of Luwero because of its deep rooted backwardness in terms of social, economic and spiritual conditions in the heart of Luwero district in Uganda, could never ever at any near future access electricity as now seen fully connected to the service through the support of RABS.
+No wonder, the area is considered as the Karamoja of Luwero because of its deep rooted backwardness in terms of social, economic and spiritual conditions in the heart of Luwero district in Uganda.
+The possibility at any near future access to electricity did not exist until now.
+We are fully connected to the service through the support of RABS.
 This is a great ray of hope for the school to solve the frail sections of its efforts to reach out and sustain academic excellence.

 This divinely designed opportunity comes following Pastor Cyndi Higgins compassionate heart to serve Christ in the heartland of Africa and in a holy discontent of passionately desiring to see children in Africa receive quality education as well as a Christ transformed community.

-No sooner had she left the government then planned to extend an electricity grid to the village which is over 30 kms away from the nearest electricity grid.
+No sooner had she left, the government then planned to extend an electricity grid to the village which is over 30 kms away from the nearest electricity grid.
 Praise the Lord!
-That now the light of Christ does not only get seen in the spiritual but is also manifested in the physical illuminating the dark parts of life.
+Now, the light of Christ does not only get seen in the spiritual but is also manifested in the physical illuminating the dark parts of life.

 IMPACT / OUTCOMES OF THE ELECTRICITY INSTALLATION